mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 12/14/2020

+Worked on the search bar and looked up some information on how to use hooks for one within React.
+It's definitely different from another project I did using PHP as a searchbar, but I think I learned a little about it.
+I also found an extension called Moesif Origins and CORS changer that can help with localhost CORS problems.

 #### 12/11/2020

 After a lot of toying with different things I found out that using setState was the solve to update the musicplayer with a new song and adding the id.
 Since setState works asynchronously it will update the component which is what I was needing.
 I also added a setState to keep the musicplayer from starting automatically when the page first loads and will automatically play for any song that is selected after.